 Students should devote approximately 10-12 hours per week to the research which should include a weekly meeting of at least 1 hour with a preceptor or mentor in the lab or research group to discuss the background and organization of the work, and the interpretation of results.

-Students in BIBB 499 are required to participate in the weekly honors seminar program run by the Director or Associate Director.
+Students in BIBB 499 are required to participate in the weekly honors seminar program, moderate one lecture, and attend one additional neuroscience lecture on campus.
 Each student will be expected to present a talk describing their research at least once during the semester.
 Selected faculty will also present research talks as part of the honors seminar program.

 Students should plan the research paper, and work on it throughout the term.
 At the end of the semester, the student will produce an honor's thesis.
 This thesis incorporates the first semester's paper with an additional 10-15 pages (written in 11 point Arial type) which describe the evolution of the project and the conclusions reached to make one cohesive document.